dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-ARGOCD.md

 And additionally:
 * Have a Ready status according to `kubectl get nodes` across all nodes
-* Have cilium reporting everything is green and fully deployed via `cilium status`
+* Have Cilium reporting everything is green and fully deployed via `cilium status`

 If not go back to previous steps and troubleshoot, the cluster needs to be in a healthy state before we deploy anything.